asuzukosi/MLSys-Learning-Plan/README.md

 ## Batches

 The batches define sets of topics that should be studied together, each batch builds on the foundations of the previous batch.
-The batches are recommended to completed in 14 weeks (~ 3 months)
+The batches are recommended to completed in 14 weeks (~ 3 months).
+The batches include a combination of content in the books mentioned above, research papers and coursera courses. doing projects at the end fo every batch is recommended.

 ### Batch 1: